 Flat bands:

-- Suitable for light resistance only
+• Suitable for light resistance only

-- Comfortable to work with
+• Comfortable to work with

-Typically you’ll see the flat style bands (looks like a big ribbon) packaged with Pilates DVDs.
-These are made of latex, and while suitable for light use, it doesn’t take much to snap one after weeks of normal use.
-The advantage to this type comes down to comfort.
+The advantage of this type comes down to comfort.
 You barely notice it wrapped around your body or positioned at the sole of your foot.
 The pressure is distributed along the ample width of the band, and evenly.

 Tube bands:

-- Available in a huge array of resistance ratings for varying degrees of fitness and a huge variety of exercises
+• Available in a huge array of resistance ratings for varying degrees of fitness and a huge variety of exercises

-- Can be uncomfortable to work with in certain Pilates positions
+• Can be uncomfortable to work with in certain Pilates positions

-Tube style bands are more rugged and come in varieties offering much more resistance.
-For strength training these are the ones you reach for.
 The only drawback is the concentrated pressure put on your feet and body, which can be uncomfortable when doing certain exercises.
 This becomes a greater concern when using a heavier resistance band.

 The Best Bands